VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/VariationType.md

 # VariationType ==~object~==

-The `VariationType` is used to differentiate or group different types of product variations.
+This type is used to differentiate or group different types of product variations.

 ## Fields